ouabache/LibrePCB_Logic.lplib/README.md

-# LibrePCB Base Library
+# Logic

 ## Description

-This is a [LibrePCB](http://librepcb.org) library!
+This is a [LibrePCB](https://librepcb.org) library! experimental digital library

-Just edit this file to add a description about it.
+Not Released

 ## License